-Within the houses of the prime brokers, they tend to provide ancillary services to clients such as analytical services.
-They tend to record the performance attribution and then give a classification of exposure be it in products like equities, stocks, FX, etc. They also perform various statistical runs and scenario stimulations so as to enable the client to gauge and access the exposure of the portfolios and thus thereby take the right decision.
+Within the houses of the prime brokers, they tend to provide ancillary services to clients, such as analytical services.
+They tend to record the performance attribution and then give a classification of exposure, be it in products like equities, stocks, FX, etc. They also perform various statistical runs and scenario stimulations so as to enable the client to gauge and access the exposure of the portfolios and thus thereby make the right decision.

 #7 – Ability to Create Products